sriram-r-b/Haar-cascade-based-face-detector/README.md

 # Haar-cascade-based-face-detector
-# As a visitor detector
+# As a visitor detection System

 Detection based on Haar cascade is the simplest of methods of detect a human face